Alexander Falk

 fa.lk falk.us

-Welcome to my personal website.
-This is where you can find out more about me, connect with me, dive into the various companies I have built or invested in, or read my recent musings and blog posts.
-I've been active in the software industry since 1983 and have seen platforms come and go, so I believe in maintaining a web presence that is indeed reachable from anywhere, is under my full control, and is not part of any particular silo - and you have found that place now.
+Welcome to my personal website and blog.
+I've been active in the software industry since 1983 and have seen platforms come and go, so I believe in maintaining a web presence that is reachable on the public internet outside of any particular silo, and is under my full control.

-Nonetheless I do maintain a presence on most social media sites, too, so please feel free to follow me on X.com or connect with me on any of the other sites on the left, but please do write a short note on where we met or how you know me so that I can approve those connections appropriately.
+I also maintain a presence on most social media sites, so please feel free to follow me on X or connect with me on any of the other sites on the left.
 If you're really old-school, you can also reach me on the amateur radio bands.
 My ham radio operator call-sign is K1XML.

 Short Bio